INTRODUCTION OF LUNG CANCER

 • Major blood vessels

-• is man-made steroids used to help reduce the side effects of chemotherapy.
+• Is man-made steroids used to help reduce the side effects of chemotherapy.

 In these circumstances, your doctor might recommend other cancer treatments as an alternative of surgery, such as radiotherapy, chemotherapy or a combination of both, targeted therapy or immunotherapy.